Motion for Summary Judgment Example

 Answer: “Only in the issue about the disappearance of gentamicin.”

-Answer: “I think she accompanied her to the ICU, and I would think had some knowledge of the fact that gentamicin was ordered and gentamicin wasn’t given.
+Answer: “I think she accompanied her to the ICU, and I would think she had some knowledge that gentamicin was ordered and gentamicin wasn’t given.
 If she can say, ‘I never knew that,’ I would obviously withdraw that criticism.”

 Dr. Kenny stated he would withdraw his criticism if Nurse White testified she was just helping push the patient down the hall and had no idea what medications were ordered.
 Nurse White testified that her role was limited to assisting with the transfer and hanging a bag of clindamycin.